GV-Shriya/Photo-Galleria/README.md

 Install Node (any of the 16 series versions) from the official node website and Firebase as well

+Set up your firebase:

+Storage ( do set up rules as "allow read, write;" for now ) and Firestore Database ( for image storage as collection )
+and use those credentials for your project!

 Use the following commands:

-npm install (to get the dependencies) npm audit fix --force (to fix any broken builds) npm start / npm run start (to run the app)
+npm install (to get the dependencies) npm audit fix / npm audit fix --force (to fix any broken builds) npm start / npm run start (to run the app)

 If you have any queries or suggestions, feel free to reach out to me via mail